Gheorghe Gheorghiu-Dej

 Born in Bârlad (1901), Gheorghiu-Dej was involved in the communist movement's activities from the early 1930s.
-Upon the outbreak of World War II in Europe, he was imprisoned by Ion Antonescu's regime in the Târgu Jiu detention camp, and escaped only in August 1944.
-After the forces of King Michael ousted Antonescu and had him arrested for war crimes, Gheorghiu-Dej together with prime-minister Petru Groza pressured the King into abdicating in December 1947, marking the onset of out-and-out Communist rule in Romania.
+Upon the outbreak of World War II in Europe, he was imprisoned by Ion Antonescu's regime in the Târgu Jiu internment camp, and escaped only in August 1944.
+After the forces of King Michael ousted Antonescu and had him arrested for war crimes, Gheorghiu-Dej together with prime-minister Petru Groza pressured the King into abdicating in December 1947, marking the onset of out-and-out communist rule in Romania.

 Under his rule, Romania was considered one of the Soviet Union's most loyal satellite states, though Gheorghiu-Dej was partially unnerved by the rapid de-Stalinization policy initiated by Nikita Khrushchev at the end of the 1950s.
 Gheorghiu-Dej stepped up measures that greatly increased trade relations between Romania and the Western countries.
-However, at the same time his government was accused of human rights violations within the country.
+At the same time his government committed human rights violations within the country.

 He died of lung cancer in March 1965.
 His once protégé Nicolae Ceaușescu succeeded him as General Secretary.

 Early life

-Gheorghiu-Dej was the son of a poor worker from Bârlad, Tănase Gheorghiu, and his wife Ana.
-He also had a younger sister named Tinca.
+Gheorghiu-Dej was the son of a poor worker from Bârlad, his father was Tănase Gheorghiu and his mother, Ana.
+At the age of two he was adopted by his uncle Nicolae Gheorghe Ionescu from Moinești, Bacău County and attended secondary school in the current school no. 1 "Ștefan Luchian".
+After finishing school, he worked at a sawmill, at a weaving mill, and then worked for carpenters in Piatra Neamț and Moinești.
+He also had a younger sister named Tinca Gheorghiu.

-Worker and union organizer
+Career

 Poverty made him leave school early on and start working at the age of 11.
 Due to his age and the lack of professional training, he often changed jobs, eventually settling to be an electrician.
 Working at a factory in Comănești, he joined the workers' union and participated in the 1920 Romanian general strike, during which all the participants were dismissed.

 A year later, he was hired as an electrician at the Galați tramway company, where he was also fired after organizing protests against the 9-hour workday and for higher wages.
 He was later hired by the Romanian Railways (CFR) workshops in Galați.

 As the workers' standard of living was already low, the Great Depression in Romania began eroding it much more so.
 In 1930, Gheorghiu became more politically active, joining the Communist Party of Romania.
 He was assigned to organize agitation in the Romanian Railways workshops in Moldavia.

-On 15 August 1931 Gheorghiu was accused of "communist agitation" and punitively transferred to Dej, a town in Transylvania, where he continued the union activity.
+On 15 August 1931, Gheorghiu was accused of "communist agitation" and punitively transferred to Dej, a town in Transylvania, where he continued the union activity.
 The union presented a petition in February 1932 to the CFR Railways, demanding better working conditions and higher wages.
 As a response, the CFR Railways closed down the Dej plant and fired all the workers, including Gheorghiu, who was deprived of the opportunity to be hired by any other CFR Railways workshop in the country.